ArisenIO/arisen-swift-ios-example-app/CONTRIBUTING.md

-# Contributing to EOSIO SDK for Swift: iOS Example App
+# Contributing to Arisen SDK for Swift: iOS Example App

 Interested in contributing?
 That's awesome!
 Here are some guidelines to get started quickly and easily: